PhMRichter/PhMRichter.github.io/_pages/about.md

 I am an economist specializing in the intersection of international trade and environmental economics, with a particular focus on firm heterogeneity.
 <!--I am an economist focused on the intersection of international trade and the environment, specifically examining the role of firm heterogeneity.-->
-My research adopts a micro-level approach, combining theory and empirics with German firm-level data, and recently incorporates quantitative modeling.
+My research takes a micro-level approach, combining theoretical and empirical methods using German firm-level data.
+Recently, I have incorporated quantitative trade modeling into my work.
 <!-- My research takes a micro-level approach, investigating how firm heterogeneity influences the relationship between trade and environmental outcomes.
 -->

-My work has been published in leading journals, including the  <i>Journal of the Association of Environmental and Resource Economists</i>, <i>Journal of International Economics</i>,  <i>European Economic Review</i>, <i>Review of Environmental Economics and Policy</i>, <i>Review of International Economics</i>, and <i>Energy Economics</i>.
+My research has been published in journals including the  <i>Journal of the Association of Environmental and Resource Economists</i>, <i>Journal of International Economics</i>,  <i>European Economic Review</i>, <i>Review of Environmental Economics and Policy</i>, <i>Review of International Economics</i>, and <i>Energy Economics</i>.

 I currently serve as Acting Chair of Quantitative Economics at the <a href="https://www.vwl.uni-mannheim.de/en/" target="_blank">
 University of Mannheim</a> and as a postdoctoral researcher at the <a href="https://www.wiwi.uni-wuerzburg.de/en/" target="_blank">